Skip to main content

 When we run these through RetentionCheck, the AI separates these automatically.
 In a typical B2B SaaS dataset, about 60-70% of "pricing" responses are actually value perception issues.

-2. "Competitor Switching" Tells You What Feature to Build Next
+2. How Does "Competitor Switching" Tell You What Feature to Build Next?

 "Switched to [competitor]" seems like a dead end.
 They're gone, and you can't control what competitors do.
 Right?